kayrus/gof5/README.md

 $ sudo ./bin/gof5 --server server --username username --password token --debug
 ```

-Username and password will be used only, when `cookies` file doesn't contain previously saved HTTPS session cookies or when the saved session is expired or explicitly terminated (`--close-session`).
+Username and password will be used only, when `~/.gof5/cookies.yaml` file doesn't contain previously saved HTTPS session cookies or when the saved session is expired or explicitly terminated (`--close-session`).

 Use `--close-session` flag to terminate an HTTPS VPN session on exit.
 Next startup will require a valid username/password.

-A `routes.yaml` file must be placed in the current working directory with contents like:
+A `~/.gof5/config.yaml` file must exist with contents like:

 ```yaml
 # experimental